jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # [Negative Zone](http://vs.tcgbrowser.com/images/cards/big/FAN-029.jpg)
 Set: The Fantastic Battles
-Although the Negative Zone has a (Fantastic) team affiliation, any main character can pay a powe
+Although the Negative Zone has a (Fantastic) team affiliation, any main character can pay a power symbol to use it.

 # New Mutants
 Set: New Mutants